Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Holdout-Loss-Based Data Selection via In-context Learning

 The holdout-loss score provides a tractable tool for data selection.
 However, since $\D_t$ is updated with each newly added example, the model trained on ${\D}_t \cup \Dho$ must also be updated at every selection step, which still incurs substantial computational overhead.
 To mitigate this cost, prior work \citep{mindermann2022prioritized} approximates the retraining by training a model only on $\Dho$ and reusing it across all selection steps, i.e., $\loss(\mathbf{y}\mid \mathbf{x}; \bm{\theta}^{\star}({\D}_t\cup \Dho)) \approx \loss(\mathbf{y}\mid \mathbf{x}; \bm{\theta}^{\star}(\Dho))$.
 This results in the \emph{reducible holdout loss} (RHO-Loss) criterion employed for data selection in their work.

-However, RHO-Loss uses a fixed reference model rather than re-evaluating each example’s impact on the holdout loss as the model is updated.
-This simplification can introduce bias in estimating each example’s contribution~\citep{wang2024greats}.
+Nonetheless, RHO-Loss still incurs the cost of training a separate reference model.
+Moreover, using a fixed model in place of one that would be updated at each selection step can introduce bias in estimating each example’s contribution \citep{wang2024greats}.
 To enable an efficient and adaptive data selection criterion, we introduce an \emph{in-context approximation} that removes auxiliary training entirely by approximating $\loss(\mathbf{y}\mid \mathbf{x}; \bm{\theta}^{\star}({\D}_t\cup \Dho))$ via in-context learning.
 This technique is described in detail below.

 \paragraph{Efficient computation via in-context learning}